Bozar/bullet/README.md

 	Don't panic, of course.
-Here are some suggestions for you if there are more characters deleted than expected, or lines
+Here are some suggestions for you if there are more characters being deleted than expected, or
-	shouldn't be joined become one paragraph.
+	lines shouldn't be joined become one
+	paragraph.

 	Narrow the range.
-Try "paragraph" commands
-	first, then put several paragraphs into
-	a blank buffer and use "whole text" commands to see if things happend as expected.
+Try "BuP" commands first, then put several paragraphs into a blank buffer and use "BuW" commands to see if things happend as expected.

 	Beware of pre-defined characters.
 Lines
-	beginning with zero or more blank characters and following such characters ("=", "-", "==" and "--") will be processed (substituted into bullets or nothing, depending on whether there are other non-blank characters after such
+	beginning with zero or more blank characters and following such characters ("=", "-", "==" and "--") will be substituted into bullets or nothing, depending on whether there are other non-blank characters after such pre-defined
-	pre-defined ones).
+	ones (see "Guide for Geeks", below).

 	Define protection lines.
-Every line longer
+When formatting,
-	than textwidth will be broken into shorter ones when formatting.
-Every line shorter than textwidth will join with other lines when formatting, excluding lines containing
+	every line longer than textwidth will be broken into shorter ones; every line shorter than textwidth will join with other lines
-	foldmarkers.
-You can define your own
+	, excluding lines containing foldmarkers.
+You
-	protection lines, that is, lines you don't want to have them joined, by setting "g:Pat_Protect_Add_Bullet" and
+	can define your own protection lines, that is, lines you don't want to have them joined, by setting "g:Pat_Protect_Add_Bullet" and
 	"g:Pat_Protect_Overwrite_Bullet".
 See more
 	details below.

+		+	h 'foldmarker'

 	To delete spaces or not.
 As mentioned in Step two, three kinds of "spaces" will be deleted (substituted into nothing).
+You can tell the plugin not to do extra deletions.

+	Re-join lines.
+If you want to un-format text, that is, to join all lines in a paragraph into one, try this trick.

+		+	let g:TextWidth_Bullet = 9999
+		+	BuWhole0TW

  }}}4
  }}}3
 Guide for Geeks {{{3

-customize this plugin

-	*	learn regular expression
-	*	read Vim user manual

-	*	what does 'default setting' mean?

-	*	change bullet character/patttern

-	*	formatoptions, textwidth and comments
-	*	tabstop
-	*	comment end
-	*	mark
-	*	protection
+Things you should know first... {{{4

+	I assume that you have learnt the ABCs of regular expressions.
+And don't forget to read those help documents mentioned above.
+They
+	are critical to the command "BuEcho0Set".

+ }}}4
+"BuP" and "BuW" commands {{{4

+Summary {{{5

+	Here are two brief summaries of editing process.
+More details will be explained in the "BuEcho0Set" and "BuEcho1Bullet" section.

+ }}}5
+"NoTW" commands {{{5

+	"BuPara1NoTW" and "BuWhole1NoTW" substitute
+	pre-defined characters into bullets.

+	*	Load script variables

+		+	Vim option: formatoptions
+		+	Vim option: textwidth
+		+	Vim option: comments

+		+	Bullet characters/patterns
+		+	Comment end character/pattern
+		+	Hold position mark
+		+	Line protection mark

+	*	Reset Vim options to their previous value

+	*	Delete continous spaces and/or tabs at the end of line

+	*	Set mark j and k around the paragraph or whole text

+	*	Mark lines that will be deleted

+	*	Substitute pre-defined characters into bullets

+	*	Delete marked lines

+	*	Delete spaces between two CJK characters

+	*	Delete spaces between CJK punctuation mark and Western character

+ }}}5
+"TW" commands {{{5

+	"BuPara0TW" and "BuWhole0TW" format text after
+	substitution.

+	*	Load script variables

+	*	Do NOT reset Vim options to their previous value yet

+	*	Substitute pre-defined characters into bullets just as in "NoTW" commands

+	*	Protect lines that should not be formatted
+		(insert protection mark in the beginning
+		of line)

+	*	Format text

+	*	Unprotect lines (delete protection mark)

+	*	Reset Vim options to their previous value

+ }}}5
+ }}}4
+Variables listed by "echoing" commands {{{4

+	You can browse variables and settings by using two "echoing" commands:

+		+	BuEcho0Set
+		+	BuEcho1Bullet

+	There are four kinds of "variables":

+	*	Vim options (number/string)
+	*	script options (boolean)
+	*	script variables (number/string)
+	*	global variables (number/string)

+		+	h s:var
+		+	h g:var

+	You can set Vim options and global variables in .vimrc or before inputing commands.

+	Some global variables have similar functions
+	as Vim options.
+When both of them are set, the plugin will use global variables rather than Vim options.

+		+	" global variable
+		+	let g:TextWidth_Bullet = 50

+		+	" Vim option
+		+	let &textwidth = 72

+	When using "BuPara0TW" to format text, the textwidth will be 50.

+	The plugin only use Vim options and script variables to process text.
+When global
+	variables are empty, script variables have
+	their default values.
+So if you screw up with some settings, it could be useful to re-set global variables to empty values.

+		+	let g:TextWidth_Bullet = ''

+	Global variables from bullet.vim plugin end
+	with "_Bullet".
+They also have four kinds of "prefixes" for you to recognize them.

+	"Cha_" means character.
+There are no regular expressions in such variables.

+	"Pat_" means pattern.
+These variables contain
+	both characters and regular expressions.

+	"Switch_" variables turn on/off some boolean
+	settings.
+They only accpet number as legal value.

+	There are four variables beginning with Vim option names, which are "formatoptions",
+	"textwidth" and "comments".
+Unless required
+	by autocommand, they won't change Vim
+	settings.
+If these variables are not empty, they will affect the format result of
+	"BuPara0TW" and "BuWhole0TW".

+ }}}4
+BuEcho1Bullet {{{4

+	"BuEcho1Bullet" lists all bullet
+	characters/patterns before and after
+	substitution.

+	These variables affect all four commands:

+		+	BuPara0TW
+		+	BuPara1NoTW

+		+	BuWhole0TW
+		+	BuWhole1NoTW

+	If you want to make some changes, both characters and patterns should be changed.
+	Let's see an example.

+	Text, before substitution:

+		+	=This is a list.

+	Variables, before substitution:

+		+	let s:Cha_List_Pre = '='
+		+	let s:Pat_List_Pre =
+		+	\ '^\s*=\(=\)\@!\s*'

+	Text, after substitution:

+		+	*	This is a list.

+	Variables, after substitution:

+		+	let s:Cha_List_Post = '*'
+		+	let s:Pat_List_Post = '\t*\t'

+	Here is what you want:

+	*	Use "-" instead of "=" as pre-defined
+		character.
+	*	The pre-defined character must be followed by at least one space.
+	*	Insert two spaces instead of one tab before and after bullet.

+	 Text, before substitution:

+		+	- This is a list.
+		+	-This is NOT a list.

+	Text, after substitution:

+		+	*  This is a list.
+		+	-This is NOT a list.

+	You have to set three global variables to your own value:

+		+	let g:Cha_List_Pre_Bullet = '-'
+		+	let g:Pat_List_Pre_Bullet = '^\s*-\s+'
+		+	let g:Pat_List_Post_Bullet = '  -  '

+	You might have already noticed that there are six new variable "keywords".

+	*	_Pre
+	*	_Post
+	*	List
+	*	Para
+	*	SubList
+	*	SubPara

+	"_Pre" refers to characters/patterns before
+	substitution.  "_Post" refers to
+	characters/patterns after substitution.

+	"List" refers to lines beginning with bullets.
+	There could be blank characters before and/or after bullets.
+"Para" refers to lines in the same paragraph with "List" lines but begin with no bullets.

+	"SubList" and "SubPara" have more indentions
+	than their counterparts.

+ }}}4
+BuEcho0Set {{{4

+Summary {{{5

+	"BuEcho0Set" lists variables that can be
+	classified to four groups:

+	*	Vim options

+		+	formatoptions
+		+	textwidth
+		+	comments
+		+	tabstop
+		+	comment end

+	*	special marks

+		+	hold position mark
+		+	line protection

+	*	delete spaces

+	*	autocommand

+	The first group (Vim options) only affects "textwidth" commands:

+		+	BuPara0TW
+		+	BuWhole0TW

+	The rest affect all four commands.

+ }}}5
+Vim options {{{5

+ }}}5
+Special marks {{{5

+ }}}5
+Delete spaces {{{5

+ }}}5
+Autocommand {{{5

+ }}}5
+ }}}4
  }}}3
  }}}2
  }}}1